Mail Fraud vs Wire Fraud

 If you have been accused of any type of fraud you can expect to be charged with either mail fraud or wire fraud as well.
 This is an easy thing for prosecutors to prove but with an experienced wire fraud or mail fraud or defense lawyer from NeJame Law, we can fully investigate your case and effectively advocate for your freedom.
 We have two former United States Attorney's on our criminal defense team who have years of experience litigating in Federal court.
 You do not need to look any further.
 Help is Here!

 Contact Our Federal Mail Fraud or Wire Fraud Defense Attorney

-Have you or someone you know been accused of federal mail fruad or wire fraud?
+Have you or someone you know been accused of federal mail fraud or wire fraud?
 Help is Here!
 Contact a wire fraud defense attorney from NeJame Law today.
 We have the knowledge and skills to help you obtain the best possible outcome on your case.
-You may contact us 7 days a week at 407-500-0000, send us an email at Defense@NejameLaw.com or fill out our online form.
+You may contact us 7 days a week at 407-500-0000, send us an email at Defense@NejameLaw.com or fill out the online form provided on this page.